 Highlights include making progress on the Jane Addams Memorial Tollway (I-90) Rebuilding and Widening Project, opening the I-90/Illinois Route 47 Interchange in Huntley, moving forward with work in the Tri-State Tollway (I-294)/I-57 Interchange Project and breaking ground on the Elgin O'Hare Western Access Project.

 We understand that mistakes happen.
-At times, customers who pay cash may find themselves in an unattended toll plaza lane or in an I-PASS Only lane.
+At times, customers who pay cash may find themselves in an unattended toll plaza lane or in an I-PASS or Pay Online lane.
 If this happens, continue driving forward.
 Do not back up at any time--it is unsafe.
 Make note of your location by identifying the toll plaza name or number or the nearest milepost.
 You will be required to identify the unpaid toll location when submitting your payment.
 Be sure to go online or pay by mail within the 7-day grace period.

 Take it Easy, Take the Tollway.